Combining Rational maps and Kleinian groups via orbit equivalence

+Pick a group $\Gamma\in\partial\mathcal{B}(G_d)$.
+According to Theorem~\ref{ctsurf}, there exists a continuous map from $\mathbb{S}^1$ onto the limit set of $\Gamma$, called the \emph{Cannon-Thurston map} after \cite{CTpub}, that semi-conjugates the action of $G_d$ to that of $\Gamma$.
 The second part of Theorem \ref{ctsurf} shows that the data of the ending lamination can be recovered from the Cannon-Thurston map.
 (The existence of Cannon-Thurston maps for surface groups without accidental parabolics was proved in \cite{mahan-split} and their structure in terms of ending laminations in \cite{mahan-elct}.
 This was extended to the case with accidental parabolics in \cite{mahan-red}.
 The case of general Kleinian groups is treated in \cite{mahan-kl}.)
-Thus, the group $\Gamma$ can be obtained by pinching the support $\mathcal{L}^*$ of a measured lamination on the surface $\disk/G_d$ (while keeping the hyperbolic structure on the surface $(\widehat{\C}\setminus\overline{\disk})/G_d$ unchanged).
-The endpoints of the corresponding geodesic lamination $\mathcal{L}$ (on $\disk$) generate a $G_d$-invariant equivalence relation on $\mathbb{S}^1$, and this equivalence relation agrees with the one defined by the fibers of the Cannon-Thurston map of $\Gamma$.